 Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Professional Scrum Foundations (PSF), Professional Scrum Master (PSM), Professional Scrum Product Owner (PSPO), or Scaled Professional Scrum (SPS) course and 21 PDUs after attending a three-day Professional Scrum Developer (PSD) course.
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.

 Professional Scrum Foundations (PSF)

 The Professional Scrum Foundations (PSF) course is a 2-day course that teaches Scrum by experiencing what it’s like to build software using the Scrum framework.
 Working in a series of Sprints, students break into Scrum Teams fulfilling all of the roles on a team to build a software application, simulating real-life problems.

-The Professional Scrum Developer (PSD) course is a 3-day course that teaches all members of the Development Team how to create high quality software using the Scrum framework.
+The Professional Software Delivery with Scrum (PSD) course is a 3-day course that teaches all members of the Development Team how to create high quality software using the Scrum framework.
 Working in a series of Sprints, teams of students collaborate, apply modern engineering practices, and use the Scrum framework to cope with changes.